CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tutorial.md

 | I have OMOP-CDM data and want BFF | [OMOP CDM to BFF](#omop-cdm-to-bff) |
 | I have a plain CSV and a mapping file | [CSV to BFF](#csv-to-bff) |

-For short copy-paste commands without tutorial context, use [Conversion Recipes](conversion-recipes).
+For short copy-paste commands without walkthrough context, use [Choose a Conversion](conversion-recipes).

 ## REDCap to PXF